hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 object graphs that need to be deserialized.
 * If you have an object with many fields or an object graph and you only need to calculate some information or need a subset of fields, you can use the `apply()` method.
 With the `apply()` method, the whole object does not need to be sent over the line;
-only the information that is relevant is sent.
+only the relevant information is sent.

 > **NOTE: `IFunction`-based methods, like `alter()` or `apply()` are not yet supported by Hazelcast Node.js client.**